Architect: job description

 - travelling regularly to building sites, proposed locations and client meetings

 For the most part an architect’s working day will be office based.
 However, site visits and meetings with clients are frequent, so travel can figure prominently.

-Working hours are typically 9.00 am to 5.00 pm, Monday to Friday, but architects may also have to work extra hours, evenings and weekends to meet tight deadlines.
+Working hours are typically standard office hours (eg 9.00 am to 5.00 pm, Monday to Friday), but architects may work longer hours, evenings and weekends if there are tight project deadlines to meet.

-Most architects work for private firms, but chartered architects often set up their own practice.
+Most architects work for private practices, but chartered architects often set up their own practice.

 For information on salaries see our construction salary guide.

 Continuing to learn and develop your expertise as a professional is a key part of the job, with an architect expected to carry out 35 hours of ‘continuous professional development’ activities per year.
 Career progression is possible through partnership or specialisation.

 Vacancies are advertised online, by careers services, specialist recruitment agencies and in local and national newspapers.
 Relevant publications such as the RIBA Journal,Architects Journal and their online equivalents also carry advertisements.

 - Large construction companies, particularly consultancies